 Our guide here aims to demystify the legal claims process and explain what to expect during your claim.
 You should feel empowered and be an informed participant in your claim rather than a bystander.

-Understanding Virginia DUI Laws
+Understanding DUI Laws in Virginia

 In Virginia, DUI (Driving under the influence) is a criminal offense that occurs when someone operates a vehicle while impaired by alcohol or drugs.